yongbingchen/yongbingchen.github.com/source/_posts/2013-03-11-bug-keep-on-reset-bt-will-crash-android.markdown

 {% codeblock %}
 03-08 20:14:59.316 I/ServiceManager(  690): service 'usagestats' died
 {% endcodeblock %}
-Tracing down the fatal error message in Android Xref, it occurs when creating a new Looper instance, in Honeycomb/frameworks/base/libs/utils/Looper.cpp, where 3 new pips need to be created for one new Looper object.
+Tracing down the fatal error message in Android XRef, the error occurs when creating a new Looper instance, in Honeycomb/frameworks/base/libs/utils/Looper.cpp, where 3 new pips need to be created for one new Looper object.
 So I guess the isssue is kind of file/socket/pipe handle leakage issue, to verify this, compare "lsof" result after turn on/off Bluetooth once, I can see there's 3 newly opened pipes in system_service everytime I performed a turn on/off Bluetooth.
 Then I found from website that someone reported similar issue on [Android Bug List](https://code.google.com/p/android/issues/detail?id=24414 "Android Bug List")
 {% codeblock %}
 / # lsof |grep system_se >/data/debug/after_turn_off_bt.txt